Exploring the NDIS and Disability Employment Services

 Project Details

-Australians with disabilities continue to experience poorer employment outcomes when compared to people without disabilities.
+Australians with disability continue to experience poorer employment outcomes when compared to people without disability.

 The budgetary implications of the National Disability Insurance Scheme (NDIS) were rationalised on modelling that the NDIS would lead to improved employment outcomes for many people with disability and their carers, thereby offsetting the cost of the Scheme’s implementation.

-The project will investigate participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.
+The project investigated participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.

 Researchers